asha23/wp-seed/README.md

 * Cycle 2
 * Isotope

 Feel free to add your own via Bower.
+These may need to be connected up using the gulpfile.
+There is also a Babel workflow in the build pipeline.

 #### Advanced Custom Fields